-An Internship of 9 to 12 months (3 consecutive trimesters) is designed to provide the student with a supervised full-time experience, emphasizing relationally focused practice and/or research.
+An Internship one year (3 consecutive trimesters) is designed to provide the student with a supervised full-time experience, emphasizing relationally focused practice and/or research.
 The majority of a student's course requirements must be completed before beginning the internship experience.
 Students must have successfully passed their Clinical Portfolio requirement.

 The Clinical Internship is designed to provide students with a clinical experience to gain professional experience in the practice of marriage and family therapy.
-An AAMFT Approved Supervisor or the equivalent will supervise the intern's clinical work.
+An AAMFT Approved Supervisor will supervise the intern's clinical work.
 Students are required to develop a clinical contract with their AAMFT Approved Supervisor and obtain approval prior to beginning at an internship site.